Beyoncé 2024 NFL Halftime Show: Synopsis

 At the start of the halftime show, Beyoncé appeared on the stadium corridors riding atop a white horse, opening her set with "16 Carriages".
 She was then joined by Tanner Adell, Brittney Spencer, Tiera Kennedy and Reyna Roberts for their cover of the Beatles' "Blackbird".
 Beyoncé entered the field stage through a three-star-shaped stadium hallway surrounded by white Cadillacs to sing a rendition of "Ya Ya" upon a stage platform resembling an open carriage, with dancers wearing sashes branded "Cowboy Carter".
 She performed "My House" alongside the dancers including Blue Ivy and a full African-American marching band.

 The stage field formation became a "HBCU marching band holiday parade", while Shaboozey joined Beyoncé to sing a choreographed mashup of "Spaghettii" and "Riiverdance" before performing "Sweet Honey Buckiin" (with "Honey" omitted).
 Post Malone joined her on a denim-covered truck for a duet of "Levii's Jeans".
 Beyoncé then sat atop the back seat of a moving Cadillac to sing her cover version of "Jolene".
 "Texas Hold 'Em" was performed as the closing song accompanied by a honky tonk-inspired choreography with bandanas.
 Beyoncé was lifted into the air on a narrow platform above the midfield, and finished the set dropping a huge banner flag beneath the platform that read "bang".

 Critical reception

-The halftime show was met with positive reviews.
+The halftime show was met with critical acclaim.
 Billboard described it as a "stunning, one-of-a-kind" tribute to her Texan roots, her community, and the legacy of Black Southerners in culture and music.
 Rolling Stone's Charisma Madarang described the performance as "electrifying" and "sensational", while The Daily Telegraph's Ed Power called it an "eye-popping, mind-blowing" extravaganza.
 Ben Beaumont-Thomas of The Guardian praised the all-white costumes worn by Beyoncé and her dancers and guests, characterizing them as "dazzling" and "theatrical".
 In a review for CBS Sports, Shanna McCarriston wrote that it captured both "the spirit of Texas" and "the spirit of Cowboy Carter".